bitovi/hatchify/doc/react/components.md

 The hatchifyReact Components are included in the HatchifyApp, and have access to the state from the provider.

 The Material UI components are intended for use in instances when customization is needed.
-These require ejecting the Hatchify state from the HatchifyApp and manually passed back in as a prop.
+These require using the `useDataGridState` hook and manually passed back in as a prop.

+You can learn more about `useDataGridState` [here](./README.md).

 - [hatchifyReact Components](#hatchifyreact-components)
   - [DataGrid](#hatchify-datagrid)